elixirschool/elixirschool/en/lessons/libraries/stream-data.md

 ...the StreamData version is actually shorter.
 StreamData also covers edge cases a developer might forget to test.

 ### Lists

 Now, let's write a function that repeats lists.
-I want the function to work like this:
+We want the function to work like this:

 ```elixir
 Repeater.duplicate([1, 2, 3], 3)